-This policy is for use during the period of nationwide school closures due to Covid-19 and Talbot Heath's temporary switch to remote learning and/or any period of self-isolation.
+This policy is for use during any periods of school closure due to extreme weather events or the impacts of health issues, such as the Covid-19 pandemic.
+It relates to any temporary switch to remote learning for the whole school and/or any period of self-isolation due to medical reasons.